 - If for some reason, you are unable to complete your taxes early, you can still complete your FAFSA using estimates, but there is a greater chance that you will be selected for verification; a process that will require you to submit copied of your tax transcripts before we can process aid.

-- Starting in the middle of February, USC’s main financial aid office will start sending requests for information and verification documents that will be needed to complete your financial aid package.
-You can also download copies of some of these forms by logging into VIP and selecting Financial Aid Application Status, or by visiting Casey Wiley at the SOM Greenville campus.
+- Starting in the middle of February, USC’s main financial aid office will begin sending requests for information and verification documents that will be needed to complete your financial aid package.
+You can also download copies of some of these forms by logging into SSC and selecting Financial Aid Application Status, or by visiting Casey Wiley at the SOM Greenville campus.

 - Be sure to check your SPAM folders and add USC Financial Aid to the safe senders list.

-- Check VIP for the completion status of your application.
+- Check SSC for the completion status of your application.
 When you click on “Financial Aid Application Status”, you will be able to see 3 things:

 - First, has the Financial Aid Office received your application?
 If so, there will be a received date and you can proceed to step 2.
 If not, and it has been over 2 weeks, you should check your FAFSA online and be sure that you have signed it and included USC (003448) as the recipient.